Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 * You only fight if you don't have enough money (no money loss)
 * You can set the amount and whether you want to use this system.
 * There are also several plugin commands you can use, so you can override plugin settings at any time.
+* You can set a cheat key command to get instant money when you press it.
+Switchable, adjustable key command and amount.

 ## How to setup?